 Take care if you are working at height.
 Refer to relevant health and safety measures.
 Wear suitable personal protection measures such as safety glasses and gloves.

 Do not use solvents or solvent based preparations.
 Avoid any abrasive cleaning materials.
 Dispose of packaging considerately and check local statutes regarding the use of cleaning materials and disposal of contaminated water.
-We do not recommend the use of power washing equipment as powerful water jets can cause the adhered graphic to fail.
+We do not recommend the use of power washing equipment as powerful water jets can damage any overlaminate and cause the adhered graphic to fail.

 Incorrect cleaning may lead to premature failure of the applied material.
 In particular, since all perforated window films are especially vulnerable to damage along the edges and corners, if the graphics are not edge sealed, please take extra care when cleaning these areas.
 When cleaning printed graphics that have not been overlaminated, please consult your ink manufacturer for guidance or conduct a test prior to cleaning.

 Spray cleaners and automated vehicle washing equipment can be used.
 However, aggressive washing can damage printed graphics.
 Care must be taken:

 - to ensure that the cleaning products do not affect the inks

 - that the spray is not directed at the edges of the material at an angle that can cause the edge to lift or curl off the glass

 - to advise the customer that the abrasion used by the brushes used in automated washing equipment will over time cause some scratching and fading of the graphic